tdwg/vocab/documentation-specification.md

 **4.4.1 Relationships between vocabularies and term lists**

-Vocabularies consist of at least one term list (section 2.2.3).
+Vocabularies consist of at least one term list (Section 2.2.3).
 In a case where it is likely that a vocabulary will never include terms beyond those defined by that vocabulary, it might be convenient to construct IRIs for the vocabulary and term list that will dereference to the same document.
 For example, the vocabulary IRI might be http://rs.tdwg.org/ex, with the term list IRI http://rs.tdwg.org/ex/, or the vocabulary IRI might be http://rs.tdwg.org/ex/#vocab, with the term list IRI http://rs.tdwg.org/ex/.
 With suitable server settings, these pairs of IRIs could dereference to the same representation.
 This approach is NOT RECOMMENDED when a vocabulary consists of, or is likely in the future to consist of terms from multiple namespaces.
 In every case, in the interest of consistency with the hierarchy model, the term list IRI and the vocabulary IRI MUST be distinct and linked by dcterms:isPartOf.

 **4.4.1.1 Example of relationships between vocabularies and term lists (non-normative)**